An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Himeji Castle Moat with the view of the main castle

-Whilst there were some redevelopment works in progress during my visit, the grounds were still stunning, especially with the cherry blossoms in bloom.
+Whilst there were some development works in progress during my visit, the grounds were still stunning, especially with the cherry blossoms in bloom.
 It takes at least 1 – 2 hours to explore the castle, which includes a walk through the castle grounds with informational plaques as well as the interiors of the castle.

 To walk inside the wooden floors of the castle, you’ll need to remove your shoes and walk around in socks.
 Steep wooden staircases will lead you higher and higher until you reach the top floor which offers a panoramic view across Himeji and surrounds.